I'm a Gen AI Maximalist and Why You Should Be, Too

 I beg to differ; I think there’s not nearly enough hype around gen AI and we’re barely getting started.

-The Concept of “Bandwidth”
+Content and the Concept of “Bandwidth”

 When broadcast television first started, there were a handful of channels; the bandwidth was limited, he said.
 Audiences watched more or less the same few shows on the tiny number of channels because there was only so much “bandwidth”.
 He meant this word in every sense: from the broadcast capacity to the production capacity.
 3 channels and 24 hours a day meant, at most, 72 hours of television programming in any given day and there was only so much capacity for professional crews to create that content.

 This same evolution has happened in nearly every content industry from publishing to music to games.
-At each step of advancement there is a common pattern: the ratio of producers to consumers increases.
+At each step of advancement, there is a common pattern: the ratio of producers to consumers increases.

 Viewed from this perspective, gen AI is the next explosion and we are just barely off of the starting line.